 Hopefully, the Milat reign of terror ends behind bars.

-After this look at the backpacker murderer, Ivan Milat, the man behind the true story of ‘Wolf Creek,’ learn about Russian serial killer Mikhail Popkov, who was convicted of 78 murders.
+After this look at the backpacker murderer, Ivan Milat, and the true story of ‘Wolf Creek,’ learn about Russian serial killer Mikhail Popkov, who was convicted of 78 murders.
 After that, meet Pupetta Maresca, the beauty queen and mob wife who murdered her husband’s killer in broad daylight.